The Skill of Teaching Social Skills

 - Showing sensitivity to others’ feelings when communicating.

-How to support your child learning social skills
+How to support your child in learning social skills at home

 - Target one skill at a time so your child has time to understand and succeed before moving on.
 Teach skills directly by breaking down a skill into smaller parts.
 For example, to target the social skill of greeting another person, you can break it down into these steps: